-- 1. The referred may appeal the official decision to the Dean of the Graduate School on grounds of (1) failure of the Graduate Honor System to follow proper procedures, (2) introduction of new evidence, and/or (3) severity of the penalty.
+The referred may appeal the official decision to the Dean of the Graduate School on grounds of (1) failure of the Graduate Honor System to follow proper procedures, (2) introduction of new evidence, and/or (3) severity of the penalty.
+Appeals concerning the finding of research misconduct by the Research Integrity Office are submitted to the president of the university before the final report is shared with the GHS.
 The imposition of the penalty shall be deferred until the termination of the appeals process.

 - 2. The Dean of the Graduate School must receive the appeal within five (5) University business days after the referred receives written notification of the decision and penalty.

 - 3. In the event of an appeal, the case will be forwarded to an appellate officer, who is well versed in the Graduate Honor System, graduate academic policies, and Virginia Tech standards of ethics, and has received training from the Graduate Honor System.
 Such officers include, but are not limited to, the Director of Undergraduate Academic Integrity, Associate Dean for Professional Programs in the College of Veterinary Medicine, or Associate Vice President for Research Compliance.
+Graduate Honor System appeal procedures do not apply to appeals of research misconduct findings, which are reviewed by the president of the university.

 - 4. The appeal is not a retrial and must be focused solely upon one or more of the following: (1) failure of the Graduate Honor System to follow proper procedures, (2) introduction of new evidence, (3) severity of penalty.
 The appeal shall be limited to the consideration of the specific information pertaining to one or more of the above.
 The burden shall be placed on the appealing student to demonstrate why the original finding or sanction should be changed.

 - 5. The decision of the appellate officer is limited to the grounds of the appeal.
 Judgments are made according to the following guidelines:

 - a.
 Failure of the Graduate Honor System to

 Follow Proper Procedures

 Determine whether or not the Graduate Honor

 System followed proper procedures.
 If proper

 procedures were followed, then the official

 decision is enforced.
 If proper procedures were

 not followed, then the referred student is

 acquitted and the case is closed.

 - b.
 Introduction of New Evidence

 Determine whether or not the new evidence is relevant to the official decision.
 In the event that the information is determined to be relevant, the appellate officer shall inform the Dean of the Graduate School or the Graduate Honor System Advisor that a new Review Panel is requested.
 The new Review Panel shall have no members from a previous panel.
 If information is determined to be irrelevant or there is no new evidence, then the original decision is upheld.

-- c.
-Severity of Penalty
+- Severity of Penalty

-Determine if the penalty is too severe for the violation(s), for which the student was found responsible.
+Determine if the penalty is too severe for the

+violation(s), for which the student was found responsible.
 The finding of a violation is not appealable and the case will not be reheard.
 The appellate officer has the option to consult GHS facilitators or experienced panelists who were not involved with the original case, as identified by the Chair or Advisor to the GHS, if perspective on the severity of the penalty is required.
 In the event that the penalty is found to be too severe, a lower penalty may be determined by the appellate officer from those specified under Article VII of this Constitution.